 Benchmark keyword performance against brands in your competitive set.

-In the Competitive Analysis module, enter your website and click +Compare to enter up to four competitor sites.
+In the Competitive Research module, enter your website and click +Compare to enter up to four competitor sites.
 On the Website Performance page, scroll to the Organic Search and Paid Search sections.

 Key Insights: View the top Search Terms and the Group Traffic Split.